vimond/replay/plans.md

 * Or consider the manipulation API (subscribe/update methods) to be one object that doesn't change, and pass it down in the render prop.
 I.e. individual state property updates can be a matter isolated within each component.
 * updateProperty() can't be part of the VideoStreamer.
 Breaks the prop pass-down pattern.
 * We should also allow for non-magical state update subscription, maybe with wrapper/HOC component?

-Streamlab integration

-* All DASH alternatives.
-Simply add libraries as props on the component, or create a `withPlaybackLibraries()` "HOC".

 Preparing the project/player for other purposes: